The discovery of cells marked a significant milestone in the history of biology.

 Robert Hooke (1665): Robert Hooke, an English scientist, used a primitive microscope to examine slices of cork and other materials.
 He coined the term "cell" to describe the small compartments he observed in cork, which reminded him of the cells in a monastery.

-Hooke's observations of cork cells were groundbreaking, as they revealed the existence of small structural units in living organisms that had not been recognized before.
+Hooke's observations of cork cells were groundbreaking, as they revealed the existence of small structural units in living organisms that had not been recognised before.
 However, it's important to note that Hooke's microscope was not powerful enough to reveal the complexity of living cells.

 Anton van Leeuwenhoek (Late 17th Century): Around the same time, the Dutch scientist Anton van Leeuwenhoek achieved higher magnification in his microscopes and made detailed observations of various microscopic organisms, including bacteria and protozoa.
 He is often considered the "Father of Microbiology" for his pioneering work in microscopy.